Fees and charges under the RTI Act

 Application fee on part transfer

-If an RTI application is part-transferred to another agency, the applicant must pay another application fee to the second agency.10
+If an RTI application for which a fee is payable is part-transferred to another agency, the applicant must pay another application fee to the second agency, unless the transferred part is limited to documents containing the applicant’s personal information.6

 Can the application fee be refunded?